by Rabeya Bosri Chandni, Research Assistant

 We worked in Khulna, Jessore, and Bagerhat Districts.
 Among the various field-sites we worked at, I remember two names especially – Moralganj and Amurkata.
 In my opinion, the situation in Amurkata indicates the unequal development that occurs across Bangladesh.
 Many essential facilities seem to be lacking or in need of improvement.
 Similarly, people in Moralgonj face difficulties in accessing clean water, while also being vulnerable to getting trapped in the oppressive loan-interest cycle.

-Through this work, I have seen my country in a new face, which is not gorgeous, not well-developed.
+Through this work, I have seen my country in a new face, which is not gorgeous and not well-developed.
 It is, I think, a sleeping beauty.
 The visits to various Upzillas of Bangladesh have created a feeling of real citizenship for me.
 Living in a particular area gives a person a particular sense of identity, of belonging.
 However, I feel as if this fieldwork experience has enabled me to go beyond my Dhaka and Gazipur identities, so that I now feel that the whole country is my place.

 I would like to thank the DECCMA project and all of my colleagues at RMMRU – I’m grateful that I had the chance to work with them, and learn so many things from them.